Theatre & Film Major

 3

-If a student will be writing a Thesis for their Senior Project, s/he is required to take MTF 391- Film Theory and Criticism; if s/he will be writing a feature screenplay, s/he is required to take MTF 382 –Advanced Screenwriting.
+If a student will be writing a Thesis for their Senior Project, they are required to take MTF 391- Film Theory and Criticism; if they will be writing a feature screenplay, they are required to take MTF 382 –Advanced Screenwriting.